Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Introduction

 As an example, consider the selection problem

 where the cardinality constraint $\sum_{i\in[4]} x_i \geq 1$ is uncertain and thus can be attacked by an adversary.
-The robust counterpart of this example becomes
+The cardinality constraint of the robust counterpart of this example becomes

 where the function $\phi(\pmb{x})$ represents the number of items that can fail.
-To illustrate this setting, let us assume that
+To further illustrate this setting, let us assume that

-that is, in the definition of $\cU$, we use $B = 10$ and $w = (3,7,4,10)^t$.
+that is, in the definition of $\cU$, we use $B = 10$ and $w = (3,7,4,10)^\intercal$.
 A possible solution to the robust problem is to pick items 1, 2 and 3 at cost $2 + 3 + 4 = 9$.
 The adversary can attack items 1 and 3, but does not have sufficient budget to let all three items fail.
 An even better solution is to pick items 1 and 4 at cost $2 + 5 = 7$.
 In this case, the adversary can only attack one of the two items.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:problems}, we discuss the complexity of the robust problem with budgeted interdiction uncertainty, and prove that the problem is not approximable.
-Furthermore, we provide five compact formulation to solve the selection problem under interdiction uncertainty set in Section~\ref{sec:formulations}.
-Experimental results illustrating the performance of the models are collected in Section~\ref{sec:experiments}.
+Furthermore, we provide five compact formulations to solve problems with cardinality constraints under interdiction uncertainty set in Section~\ref{sec:formulations}.
+Experimental results illustrating the performance of the models for the selection, job assignment and 2-edge-connected subgraph problems are collected in Section~\ref{sec:experiments}.
 We summarize our findings and pointing out further research questions in Section~\ref{sec:conclusions}.
+The detailed information on how to model the compact formulation of both job assignment and cut-based problems are provided in Appendix~\ref{app:jobassignment} and \ref{app:cutbased}, respectively.